MED Collar Strategy

 MED thesis for this collar

-The market-implied 1-standard-deviation range for MED extends from approximately $11.96 on the downside to $13.22 on the upside.
+The market-implied 1-standard-deviation range for MED extends from approximately $10.25 on the downside to $12.71 on the upside.
 A MED collar hedges an existing long MED position with a protective put while financing the put cost via a short call; when the premiums roughly offset, the collar acts as a near-zero-cost insurance band around the current spot.
-Current MED IV rank near 0.49% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on MED at 17.50%.
-As a Consumer Cyclical name, MED options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to MED-specific events.
+Current MED IV rank near 35.17% is mid-range against its 1-year distribution, so the IV signal is neutral; the collar thesis on MED should anchor more to the directional view and the expected-move geometry.
+As a Industrials name, MED options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to MED-specific events.

 Frequently asked questions

-- A collar on MED is the collar strategy applied to MED (stock).
+A collar on MED is the collar strategy applied to MED (stock).
 The strategy is structurally neutral (protective): A collar pairs long stock with a protective out-of-the-money put financed by a short out-of-the-money call, capping both tails of the position around the current spot.
-With MED stock trading near $12.59, the strikes shown on this page are snapped to the nearest listed MED chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With MED stock at $11.48 on the most recent close, the strikes shown on this page are snapped to the nearest listed MED chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the MED collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+The breakeven for the MED collar priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current MED market-implied 1-standard-deviation expected move is approximately 5.02%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The MED market-implied 1-standard-deviation expected move in the same options snapshot is approximately 10.71%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.